exadel-inc/etoolbox-authoring-kit/aem-authoring-toolkit-assets/src/main/content/jcr_root/apps/authoring-toolkit/depends-on/README.md

     @DependsOnRef(name = "active")
     @DependsOn(
             action = DependsOnActions.DISABLED,
-            // @active(coral-multifield-item) will rich to the 'active' checkbox in bounds of coral-multifield-item (the current one)
+            // @active(coral-multifield-item) will access the 'active' checkbox in bounds of coral-multifield-item (the current one)
-            // We disable checkbox if it is not selected but some of checboxes with reference name 'active' is selected query = "!@active(coral-multifield-item) && @@active.some((val) => val)" )
+            // We disable checkbox if it is not selected but some of checboxes with reference name 'active' are selected query = "!@active(coral-multifield-item) && @@active.some((val) => val)" )
     @DialogField